Jade-Ray/PyTorch_experiment/ComprehensiveNetwork/Text/README.md

     - `TranslationS2S.py` : Translate sequence to sequence

-- Transformer based on paper [Attention is All You Need]("https://arxiv.org/pdf/1706.03762.pdf")
+- Transformer *( based on paper [Attention is All You Need](https://arxiv.org/pdf/1706.03762.pdf) )*

+    - `TransformerS2S.py` : Introduce how to train a sequence-to-sequence model that uses the `nn.Transformer` module.
+Just using transform encoden layers, with directly compare with output sequence embedded.

 ---